shiki-tak/finschia-sdk/docs/run-node/rosetta.md

 }
 ```

-A full implementation example can be found in `simapp` package.
+A full implementation example can be found in `l2app` package.

 NOTE: when using a customized client, the command cannot be used as the constructors required **may** differ, so it's required to create a new one.
 We intend to provide a way to init a customized client without writing extra code in the future.